for satisfaction with History courses

 Extensive online History resources

 Local cultural links

 At our University, you will find a friendly atmosphere and an encouraging team of staff who will work hard to support you throughout your learning.

 Our record in Student Satisfaction polls for History is second to none and we are delighted that our students find the University a supportive and positive learning environment.

 Our team of experienced tutors and experts use the latest research to underlie their teaching.
-This ensures that you have access the latest debates within the study of Medieval and Early Modern History.
+This ensures that you have access the latest debates within the study of Modern History.

 Much of our teaching is in small groups.
 Our commitment to smaller class sizes allows you to feel more confident to discuss your ideas in a supportive environment.